 Let’s take a look at both platforms and go into what they are and how they work.
 After an overview we’ll look at the key differences.

 BuildFire is a drag and drop app builder platform that let’s users build a variety of mobile apps for iOS and Android.
 Users will drag and drop UI components within one of their templates, and can use one or more of the numerous plugins in order to build the functionality of the app.

 BuildFire often bill themselves as the “WordPress of mobile apps”.
 This is reasonably accurate, as you essentially build apps using one of the templates (like a WordPress theme), and flesh out the functionality through plugins – although the infrastructure of plugins is of course less mature than that of WordPress.

 What is MobiLoud?

 MobiLoud is a platform, combined with a service – for converting an existing website into iOS and Android apps.
-We have three distinct platforms:
+We have two distinct platforms:

 - News – for digital publishers to build news apps from WordPress content sites

-- Canvas – for converting any website or web app, no matter the CMS, into mobile apps
+- Canvas – for converting any website into a mobile app, typically ecommerce sites, community sites, and web apps, no matter the CMS

 MobiLoud’s service includes submission to Google Play and the App Store, and ongoing updates and maintenance for the lifetime of the apps.
 Our platforms are a superior BuildFire alternative if you already have a site or web app.
 We’ll see why in the rest of this article.